awsdocs/amazon-redshift-developer-guide/doc_source/r_COPY_command_examples.md

 }
 ```

-The manifest can list files that are in different buckets, as long as the buckets are in the same Region as the cluster\.
+The manifest can list files that are in different buckets, as long as the buckets are in the same AWS Region as the cluster\.

 ```
 {